 The Project will not displace any existing retail uses within the neighborhood.
 The business would be locally owned and will be complementary to the existing commercial establishments within the immediate neighborhood.
-The proposed project will create approximately five full-time job opportunities for local residents.
+The proposed project will create approximately three full-time and three to four part-time job opportunities for local residents.